brentarias/qhsm/README.md

 These are base classes that allow a simple and direct implementation of finite-automata, hierarchical state-charts.
 It is compatible with .NET Core (RC-update2).

+This adaption has two primary goals:

+ * Enable a persistence or "durable state-machine" capability.
+ * Integrate with asynchronous (async / await) event processing.

 ## Contents

 The Visual Studio 2015 solution contains a single QHsm project, and a QHsm.Tests project.